PyDrocsid/cogs/general/color_picker/documentation.md

 # Color Picker

-Contains a command to transform different color forms into each other
+Contains a command that can be used to convert different types of colors into each other

 ## `color_picker`